Jay-study-nildana/AzureSpeechServicesForStudents/SpeechHelloWorld/readme.md

 A quick and easy solution that contains a demo Web API, console app and a class library.

+# Note

+The project still has my keys.
+However, the keys are of course, retired or expired, so nothing to worry.

 # Projects

 1. [TextToSpeech](TextToSpeech) - The main class library.
 You only need this in your own solution to make this work.
 1. [SpeechHelloWorld](SpeechHelloWorld) - The console app that is used to test the class library
-1. [SpeechHelloWorldAPI](SpeechHelloWorldAPI) - The Web API server that is just like the console app, but a web api.
+1. [SpeechHelloWorldAPI](SpeechHelloWorldAPI) - The Web API server that is just like the console app, but a web api. it consumes the other class libraries that are in this solution.
+1. [ImageToTextAndSuch](ImageToTextAndSuch) - The class library that works with image analysis and also image to text and so on.

 # Hire Me